 For anyone starting up an E-Commerce business, it is crucial to set up an effective and efficient shipping and warehouse management system.
 How well you manage this affects customer satisfaction, delivery speeds, and the rate of returns since the accuracy of order and timeliness of delivery are key components by which a new customer rates your service.
 Additionally, efficient storage affects the amount of space you need to lease, insure, and maintain.
-However, none of this will matter if your warehouse for your e-commerce business is not properly set up and organized.
+However, none of this will matter if your small warehouse space for lease Mason, OH for your e-commerce business is not properly set up and organized.

 We spoke to a number of seasoned E-commerce merchants and have identified the following aspects that make an E-commerce warehouse effective and efficient.

 A good way to calculate this is to figure out how many pallets or packaging units you plan to store with yourself at any given time.
 Then you need to multiply the number with the footprint of the average package, pallet, or carton.
 The storage space should be calculated in terms of Volume and not area, as storage and shelving systems allow you to stack up your merchandise letting you get the most out of the total space.
 You should keep in mind though, that you also need to factor in some space in addition to the storage space you will need.
 Think of the space that you will need for any other warehouse operations and to accommodate the movement of the people performing these activities.
 Sometimes a warehouse for your e-commerce business needs operations that you should plan for include receiving and unloading goods, quality checks, labeling, storage, forward staging, shipping station, packaging, mail handling, and some space for any inventory management equipment.